I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 What do you do in Madison when it's cold out?

-We won't lie to you, winters in Madison get pretty cold, but it's nothing that would shock a hearty Chicagoan like yourself.
+We won't lie to you, winters in Madison get pretty cold, but it's nothing that would shock a hearty Chicagoan.
 What might surprise you is how active Madison is, even in the winter months.
 The holiday season is merry and bright with holiday markets and light displays throughout town.
 January and February are our frozen festival months where we party on frozen lakes and prove that the cold never bothered us anyway. 😉

 Back to top.